Elon Musk To Analysts: Stop With The 'Boring, Bonehead Questions' On Tesla

 Musk said that despite the record loss in the first quarter, Tesla could see profits by year end.
 Tesla will undergo "a sort of reorganization, restructuring" this month to help achieve that goal, he said.

-"The number of sort of third-party contracting companies that we're using has really gotten out of control, so we're going to scrub the barnacles on that front," Mush added.
+"The number of sort of third-party contracting companies that we're using has really gotten out of control, so we're going to scrub the barnacles on that front," Musk added.
 "It's pretty crazy.
 We've got barnacles on barnacles.
 So there's going to be a lot of barnacle removal."